vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 by Bābu Kr.s.ṇa Sarman ´ . [under the supervision of] Buddhisāgara Sarman. ´

-Publication of the National Archives, Kathmandu s.ḍPurātatva Prakaśana
+Publication of the National Archives, Kathmandu s.d.
+Purātatva Prakaśana

 Series 43.